ganong-noel/pandemic_ui_public/issue_506_data_editor/README.md

     -   broom version 1.0.0
     -   lubridate version 1.9.2

-It may also require an earlier version of R.
+It may also require an earlier version of R. The latest version of R available at the beginning of the benchmarking script construction was R 3.6.3.

 #### 3. Model code details